Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 This document is intended to help a developer get up and running with ShellCast.

+_Please note that some steps in this document will only work on a Unix machine (Linux/Mac).
+There are certainly work arounds for Windows, but I did not thoroughly look into these and document them._

 ## Code Structure
 - main.py - The root of the Python Flask application.
 - app.yaml - Configuration for deploying the app to Google Cloud.